Xanashi/Icaros/README.md

     5. Finally it is possible to delete the internal cache by clicking the 'Clear Cache' button.

-To avoid having entries disappearing unintentionally from the internal cahe, Icaros does not have any automatic clean up routines of the internal cache.
+To avoid having entries disappearing unintentionally from the internal cache, Icaros does not have any automatic clean up routines of the internal cache.